jovotech/jovo-framework/docs/project-config.md

 By default, only the elements outside the `stages` are used.
 If a specific stage is active, all content from this stage is merged into the generic config.

-The active stage is determined in the following order (most active first):
+The active stage is determined in the following order (most prioritized first):

 * The stage is added as flag, e.g. `jovov4 build --stage someStage`
+* The stage is set in the environment variables with `JOVO_STAGE=someStage`
+* The stage is set in the environment variables with `NODE_ENV=someStage`
 * The default stage is set with `defaultStage: 'someStage'`
-* The stage is set in the environment variables with `NODE_ENV=someStage`

 ## Hooks